CS3560-OOP-Programming/API_Music_Recommender/README.md

 - **Feature 5**: Professional documentation(Code documentation, report, and README is professional)
 - **Bonus Feature 1**: Multi-language support(Due to the nature of our search, users can search for artists and songs in other languages)

-## Controls
+## Design Patterns
-- Terminal/UI instructions
+- Strategy:

-## Known Issues
-As of now, there are no known issues, however below are some of the issues we have since fixed:
-- **Issue 1**:
+- Factory:

-## External Libraries
-- None were used
+- Observer:

 ## Video Demo
 - Here is a link to our video demo: